 Childbirth: Opioid Pain MedicinesSkip to the navigation

-To help control labor pain and stress, an injection of pain medicine can be given into a vein (intravenous) or into the muscle (intramuscular).
+To help control the pain and stress of labor, you may get pain medicines.
+The medicine can be injected into a vein or into the muscle.
 The most common pain medicines used are opioids .
-Opioids are also known as narcotics.
-Examples of opioids include fentanyl, morphine, and nalbuphine.
+They are also known as narcotics.
+Examples include fentanyl, morphine, and nalbuphine.

 How opioids work for labor pain